SuperCowPowers/workbench/docs/themes/details.md

 - Leverage **CSS variables** (`--bs-*`) for consistent theming across components.
 - Apply **CSS classes** (`className`) for additional customization or integration with custom styles.

-# Theming Strategy for SageWorks Dashboard
+# Theming Strategy for Workbench Dashboard

 ## **Phase 1: Application Start-Up Theming**
 This focuses on setting a polished, cohesive interface at startup.
 It ensures: